THE COMPLETE GUIDE TO LEAVE NO TRACE BACKPACKING

 Most beaches will have clearly marked signs or fencing which excludes people from the dune areas but avoid them even if they are not marked.
 Many rocky beaches have tide pool areas that are alternately exposed to the air or submerged under water.
 These, too, are home to an array of sensitive and endangered creatures and shouldn't be disturbed if possible.

 The best place to walk on a beach is on the damp compacted sand just above the water.
 Here, you will disturb the sand least, and if you do leave footprints, they will be washed away during the next high tide.

 The area surrounding your tent is likely to be the most impacted by your presence when you spend time in the wilderness.
 It's therefore incredibly important to adhere to Leave No Trace rules while at your camping site.
 By acting conscientiously, you can leave behind almost no evidence of your stay and can allow others to enjoy the area.

-Creating a camp site that adheres to Leave No Trace principles takes planning and some basic knowledge of the environment.
+Creating a camp site that adheres to the 7 Leave No Trace principles takes planning and some basic knowledge of the environment.
 You should get a general idea of where you will spend the night before you even leave your home.
 Wilderness areas often border privately owned land, and you should be sure that you have permission to camp in a particular spot before you get there.
 Even on public lands, camping overnight may be limited to particular dispersed camping areas.

 At the minimum, you should find a specific camping area before your adventure.
 Once you arrive, make sure that your chosen camping spot is on clear, level, and compact land that is at least 200 feet from the trail, bodies of water, and other campsites.
 Ideally, you should find a campsite that is out of eyesight of other overnight visitors.
 At a minimum, try to place your tent where it is the least visible.